 Within the camp itself, you have access to two plunge pools which you might want to dip into in the afternoon heat when you aren’t relaxing inside the beautifully decorated interior with a nice book from the library.
 Activities here are entirely dependent on the flood levels at the time of year you visit, however as a rule of thumb you can expect about 30% game drives and 70% water activities which give you a brilliant and new perspective of the animals that call this place their home.
 Mekoro trips are highly recommended!
 As the camp is within its own concession area, it also has the ability to provide night drives (weather permitting) to spot the elusive nocturnal creatures found here.

-- 14 enormous rooms (including two family rooms) split into two seperate camps of seven each.
+- 14 spacious rooms (including two family rooms) split into two seperate camps of seven each.

 - Private plunge pools